Paul Senior BA (Hons) MBACP

-Issues I work with include; depression, anxiety, stress, low self esteem, self harm, suicidal ideation, work related stress, relationships, domestic abuse, drug & alcohol misuse, loneliness, isolation, life transitions, retirement issues, childhood sexual abuse, childhood emotional abuse, childhood physical abuse, eating disorders, war / veteran related mental health issues, including PTSD and family / re-integration issues.
+Issues I work with include; bereavement, anticipatory grief, depression, anxiety, stress, low self esteem, self harm, suicidal ideation, work related stress, relationships, domestic abuse, drug & alcohol misuse, loneliness, isolation, life transitions, retirement issues, childhood sexual abuse, childhood emotional abuse, childhood physical abuse, eating disorders, war / veteran related mental health issues, including PTSD and family / re-integration issues.

 How we could work together;

-I have a firm belief in the intrinsic positive nature of all human beings.
+Furthermore, I have a firm belief in the positive nature of all human beings.
 This positive nature will always strive to make the most of our lives, no matter what difficulties or issues we find ourselves faced with.

 Training, qualifications & experience

 FdA in Counselling

 BACP Register of Counsellors & Psychotherapists